JaimieHemmings/MS2-dejaview/README.md

 - [Balsamiq](https://balsamiq.com/) for creating wireframes

-- [FontAwesome](https://fontawesome.com/) was used for various icons across the wesbite
+- [FontAwesome](https://fontawesome.com/) was used for various icons across the website

 - DevTools (Chrome, Edge, Firefox) for testing during development